Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ### Configuration

-If you need to access to Rainbow through an HTTP proxy, you have to add the following part to your 'options' parameter:
+If you need to access to Rainbow through an HTTP proxy, you have to add the following part to your `options` parameter:

 ```js
 ...